weekmo/Tractography/README.md

 ## It is a module deals withe Brain Bundles

-It includes functions to read/write and register bundles
+It includes functions to read/write, visualise and register bundles
+### "It's always preferred to use source code!"
 ## Installation:

 Easy to install by using pip (recommended)